 Before

-Such a long and scenic drive through Hakipu'u and Ka'a'awa.
-It's one of those lazy days where one should enjoy the day and not go halfway across the island for business.
+It was a long and scenic drive through Hakipu'u and Ka 'awa.
+It was one of those lazy days when one should enjoy the moment rather than go halfway across the island for business.

 Honestly, I don't know.